TimG1964/XLSX.jl/docs/src/formulae/formulas.md

 ![image|320x500](../images/hyperlinkFormula.png)

-Formulae of arbitrary complexity and degree of nesting are supported.
+Valid formulae of arbitrary complexity and degree of nesting are supported.

 ```julia
 julia> setFormula(s, "B1", "=MID(A1, FIND(\"-\",A1)+1, FIND(\"-\",A1, FIND(\"-\",A1)))")